• Skip to main content

 How long do they last?

 This recipe tastes best when served immediately.
-However, it can be refrigerated for about a week in an air tight container.
-The gravy can be frozen for about a month.
+However, you may refrigerate it for about a week in an air tight container.
+Or else freeze the gravy for about a month.
 When ready to use simply defrost it and warm it up making sure that the milk does not cuddle.
 Then, follow the rest of the steps as per mentioned (for cauliflower).

 Can I make it oil free?